Frequently Asked Questions

 Why do I have to go through a reinstatement process?

-- The Office of the Dean of Student Life requires proof of readiness to return from a MLoA because we want to ensure that you are set up for success upon your return.
+- The University requires proof of readiness to return from a MLOA because we want to ensure that you are set up for success upon your return.

 - You are not required to be “cured” of all illnesses in order to return from a medical leave.
 Many students return from a medical leave and continue treatment in some manner while pursuing their JHU education.
 The goal of the medical leave and reinstatement process is to allow you to be healthy enough to continue your JHU education.
-The Office of the Dean of Student Life is eager to support students transitioning back from a medical leave to ensure that any ongoing health needs are met.
+Student Outreach and Support is eager to support students transitioning back from a medical leave to ensure that any ongoing health needs are met.

 How long does it take?